ChristianR839/DeepSpace2019/README.md

 - Wrist / Shoulder (two diffrerent components)
 - Elevator

+Thank you to Austin and Brent for helping us write these files

 To any other team who may be reading this, good luck this season!

 839 Programming Team